 Everyone knows that a defensive strategy is only as strong as the weakest point.
-This is especially poignant when talking about cybersecurity.
+When talking about Single Delivery Platform Cybersecurity, this is especially poignant.
 It doesn’t matter how many robust defense components you implement as long as you’re utilizing weak and outdated security tools in other areas.

 Operating on this frame of mind, it turns out that the average cybersecurity team is utilizing multiple tools, sometimes as many as 40+ tools to manage their security infrastructure.